Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 Where does fear come from?

-Fear can stop us going for what we really want: fear of failure, fear of the unknown, fear of what others will thing.
-We can get really existential about it.
+We can get really existential about this.
 But the straightforward anatomical answer is that fear comes from your Amygdala, which sits level in your brain with your eyes and is about the size of a shelled peanut.
 It’s part of the limbic system, responsible for our emotions, behaviour, and memory.

 Photo credit: UCDavis Health

 The problem is that it can be a little too invested.
-It starts equating things sharing a new idea with your boss to a hippo charging towards you at full speed.
-The flight or fight response is super helpful in one of these situations.
-Less so in the other.
+It can make sharing a new idea with your boss feel as dangerous as a hippo charging towards you at full speed.
+The fear response is super helpful in one of these situations… less so in the other.
 Especially if you want to learn and grow.

 The Solution: Exposure Effect